wpogodzin/striim-tests/README.md

     3.01.24 - t7 - scheme: - creating Vault name a
                            - creating Vault name b
                            - in b creating vault value
-                           - other actions with vault value(RUD)
+                           - other actions with vault value(RUD) with wrong getting of elements
                            - deleting Vault names a,b

+    4.01.24 - t7 - scheme: - right getting of elements using vault usage